 If one of them always seems to lag, it is important to watch him: he may have a malformation (the cleft palate, for example) or, if he belongs to a large litter, the other puppies may prevent him from accessing food, and he becomes stunted.
-Even if he seems healthy, it is advisable to have him examined by your veterinarian, because you could not consider selling him if he had, for example, heart disease.
+Even if he seems healthy, it is advisable to have him examined by your veterinarian.

 Caring For Three Weeks Old Puppies

 By three weeks of age, one meal every three hours is sufficient, and puppies learn to lap up from a saucer.
 All puppies should switch to solid food at this age.
 Some dog breeders use baby food, but puppies rarely have difficulty swallowing ground meat.
-Start by giving it once a day, and gradually increase the amounts to four or five small meals daily.
+Start by giving it once daily, gradually increasing the amounts to four or five small meals daily.

-It is also during this period that they must be dewormed for the first time, at the same time as their mother.
+During this period, they must also be dewormed for the first time, at the same time as their mother.

-At three weeks, the puppies start wanting to get out of the whelping box, the flap of which you will remove.
+At three weeks, the puppies start wanting to get out of the whelping box, the flap you will remove.

 Caring For Four Weeks Old Puppies

-From the fourth week, when the puppies have acquired the reflex to lap, you can give them, with your fingertips or in a clean dish, some puppy food.
+From the fourth week, when the puppies have acquired the reflex to lap, you can give them some puppy food with your fingertips or in a clean dish.
 Canned foods have the advantage of having a soft texture, which makes it easier for little ones to change their diet.
 It is also the food that has the most similarities with breast milk.
-If you still want to give them kibble, be sure to moisten them and mash them before giving them.
-Gradually increase the quantities, while following the indications on the labels.
+If you still want to give them kibble, moisten them and mash them before giving them.
+Then, gradually increase the quantities while following the indications on the labels.

 These specialized foods are more balanced and promote good skeletal growth, which helps prevent malformations.
 The usual diet consists of two meals of meat and biscuits and two or three meals of cereals and milk.

 If you want to prepare the meals for your puppies yourself, vary the menus as much as possible, and add a vitamin and mineral supplement.
 Meat is low in calcium, and problems will arise if you don't balance this diet with minerals.
-Sterilized bone meal is available at a low price, but some puppies don't like it.
-It can be replaced by calcium tablets.
+A sterilized bone meal is available at a low price, but some puppies don't like it.
+Calcium tablets can replace it.

-The female dog must also receive supplements in mineral salts and in particular in calcium because her reserves are very much in demand between the second and fourth week of lactation.
+The female dog must also receive supplements in mineral salts, particularly calcium, because her reserves are very much in demand between the second and fourth week of lactation.

-At this age, puppies begin to play and toddle here and there, and they learn how to use their paws.
-From four to six weeks, they will probably give you a lot of work, as they are often very mischievous.
+At this age, puppies play and toddle here and there and learn how to use their paws.
+They will probably give you a lot of work from four to six weeks, as they are often very naughty.
 But no matter what, they will remain adorable and delight you.

 Caring For Five Week Old Puppies